-We find that many of the questions from our books for mathematics for liberal arts students are great problems for faculty immersion in inquiry.
+We find that many of the Investigations from our "Discovering the Art of Mathematics" library for mathematics for liberal arts students are great problems for faculty immersion in inquiry.
 Many professors of mathematics have not learned about connections with origami, dance, music, etc. in their mathematical education, so these problems level the playing field and make for authentic inquiry.
 We invite all participants to be their own true mathematicians (instead of role playing a student).
 To ensure this, we have to be prepared to have extension questions in case a participant knows our task already or works through it very quickly.
-Overall, professors behave as students just like our regular students, they just work faster.
+Overall, professors behave as students just like our regular students, they just work faster (see the workshop video “Supporting Group Work” on our "IBL Workshop Video" page if you haven’t done so yet).
 One difference we noticed is that some professors seem even more afraid than the students of “not getting it” or “not getting it right”, probably because there is more at stake, the expectations are higher, and peer pressure is on.
 In the language of the 5E paper, this immersion activity addresses the “engage” and “explore” stages.

 Decomposition: During the reflection process we are letting the participants name the different elements of teaching practice that they noticed as well as the elements that they might have expected but that were not present.
+For an illustration of this reflection process, see the workshop video "Reflecting on Immersion in Inquiry" on our "IBL Workshop Video" page.
 In the 5E model, this corresponds to the “explain” stage.
 We have a list of classroom elements in mind that we want the participants to name.
 In our case this includes group work and name tags, supporting struggle, asking questions, staging a whole class discussion, connecting answers, talk moves, rich tasks, body language, room set up, planting successes, giving hints, etc. When participants don’t mention an item on our list, we ask specific questions to prompt them.
 For example, we might ask: “What is the first question the facilitator asked when we started the whole class discussion?”
 When they remember that the facilitator had asked participants "What did you struggle with when you worked on the mathematical problem?", we probe further by asking: “Why might we have asked this question?”

 Naming elements that are not present leads often to disequilibrium, since many participants, for example, typically evaluate answers as right or wrong, or give a mini lecture at some point during their teaching.
 Now they wonder: Is it possible to teach without these elements?
 What effects did I see when the facilitator did not rely on these elements?
 What do I have to do instead to get to the same learning outcomes?
 We have often observed a transformative impact of this activity on workshop participants.